heckler1/ansible_playbooks/README.md

 #### Register Spacewalk
 The register Spacewalk role installs the required pacakges and registers a host with the designated Spacewalk server.
 For CentOS hosts only.

+#### SMB Mount
+The SMB mount role sets up an AutoFS mount of an SMB share based on the variables provided.

 #### Unregister Spacewalk
 The unregister Spacewalk role removes the Spacewalk packages, with the exception of m2crypto and epel-release, and unregisters the host from Spacewalk.
 For CentOS hosts only.